Platform-OS/pos-module-core/README.md

 Commands are designed to be easily executed as background jobs [heavy commands - external API call, expensive operations computations, reports].
 Each command might produce an [Event](#events)

-You can use generator provided by the core module to quickly generate our recommend structure with initial code:
+You can use the generator provided by the core module to quickly generate our recommended structure with the initial code:

 ```
 pos-cli generate run modules/core/generators/command <command>